 The proposed rule also would require a DCO that plans to accept swaps for clearing to submit the swaps to the CFTC for a determination as to whether the swaps are required to be cleared.
 After deciding that a swap (or group, category, type or class of swaps) should be cleared, the Commission may stay the clearing requirement until it completes a review of the terms of the swap and the clearing arrangement.
 The stay could apply to either a single swap or a class of swaps.

-There currently are eight clearinghouses, with the largest being LCH Clearnet.
+There currently are eight clearinghouses, with the largest independent one being LCH Clearnet.
 Without sufficient staff at the CFTC, "it's going to get clogged up pretty fast" as swaps are submitted for review, Gensler acknowledged.